 However, designing a FSW system from scratch is extremely difficult.
-For a formation flying mission, such as the one presented in this paper, the flight software architecture becomes even more complex as additional subsystems pertinent to formation flying are introduced, including formation level fault detection, inter-satellite link, relative propulsion, and distributed science instruments.
+For a formation flying mission, such as the one presented here, the flight software architecture becomes even more complex as additional subsystems pertinent to formation flying are introduced, including formation level fault detection, inter-satellite link, relative propulsion, and distributed science instruments.
 The FSW must also handle any concurrency issues that arise when controlling two independent spacecraft that must work together, such as ensuring that both spacecraft do not have different formation state information.
-Instead of immediately diving into the specifics of the flight software itself, this paper highlights a design approach which first looks at the concept of operations (CONOPS) and mission events timeline (MET) for every phase of the mission.
+The first step to approaching this problem is not to dive into the specifics of the flight software itself, but instead to look at the concept of operations (CONOPS) and mission events timeline (MET) for every phase of the mission.
 By first determining what each spacecraft needs to do to accomplish the goals of the formation, the specific tasks that the FSW must complete can be more granularly identified.
 This inherently leads to FSW requirements that drive how the software should be architected to complete those tasks.

 The goal of this paper is to illustrate the design of the Hosted Software Application (HSA) flight software on the VISORS mission.
-By discussing the development lifecycle of the HSA, this paper intends to serve as a roadmap for students who may develop similar software systems for other formation flying or single spacecraft missions.
-First, an overview of the VISORS mission is given, with an emphasis on the aspects of the mission that the HSA manages.
-Next, an overview of the goals and requirements of the HSA is discussed.
-The paper then details how the design of the HSA was derived from the MET for each phase of the mission.
-Finally, the implementation and testing of the HSA are briefly discussed.
+By discussing the development lifecycle of the HSA, this paper intends to serve as a resource for students who will continue to develop the HSA and for students who may develop similar software systems for other formation flying missions.
+In section III, an overview of the VISORS mission is given, with an emphasis on the aspects of the mission that the HSA manages.
+In section IV, an overview of the goals and requirements of the HSA is discussed.
+Section V details the design of the HSA with special attention given to how the design is derived from the MET for each phase of the mission.
+Finally, in section VI the implementation and testing of the HSA are briefly discussed.